About Specialty Grab Bars

-While facing toward the stairs, you would need a left Newel Grab Bar to mount to the left newel post or corner, and a right Newel Grab Bar to mount to the right newel post or corner.
+While facing toward the stairs or a passageway where you want to install the grab bar, you will need a left Newel Grab Bar to mount to the left newel post or corner, and a right Newel Grab Bar to mount to the right newel post or corner.

 Can I use any of these specialty grab bars outdoors?

 Flat end grab bars are made of stainless steel and are appropriate for outdoor use.
-All other specialty grab bars, being made of carbon steel, would rust over time.
+All other specialty grab bars, being made of carbon steel, will rust eventually when exposed to outside conditions.

-Drywall isn't structural, so there is no way it would support much weight, let alone the stress from someone grabbing the bar during a fall.
+Drywall isn't structural, so there is no way it would support much weight, let alone the momentary impact from someone grabbing the bar during a fall.
 Never rely on anything but solid 2x wood blocking, concrete, concrete block, or some other substantial material as a mounting platform for a grab bar.
-Drywall can be covering the surface over that substantial material, but fasteners have to penetrate deep into the mounting platform.
+Drywall can be covering the substantial material, but fasteners have to penetrate through the drywall and deep into the mounting block material.

 What is the pad made of on a padded back rest?